dennismwagiru/wikimedia-takehome/EVALUATION.md

 ### The "title" field should autocomplete on existing articles in the system.

 * Does their solution work?
 Does it show awareness of performance concerns?

+## api.php

+* did the candidate set the return type to JSON?
+* did the candidate do any other refactoring to this file?